marches/lab_2/rubric.md

 # Rubric

+As of July 12, 2021 we're still finishing the fine details of this rubric.
+The exact wording and levels might change a some before we finalize (within the next few days).
+We're not going to make substantial changes, so you should feel empowered as a team to start working on your project.

 ## Introduction (4 levels)

 Is the introduction clear?
 Is the research question specific and well defined?
 Does the introduction motivate a specific concept to be measured and explain how it will be operationalized.
 Does it do a good job of preparing the reader to understand the model specifications?